Specific Gravity to Weight per Gallon Calculator

 Is specific gravity heavier than water?
 Specific gravity is a relative measure of density and does not directly indicate whether a substance is heavier or lighter than water.
 A specific gravity less than 1 means the substance is less dense than water and will float, while a specific gravity greater than 1 means it is denser and will sink.

-See also Pipe Weight Calculator in mm
+See also Cessna 206 Weight and Balance Calculator

 What is the standard specific gravity of water?
 The standard specific gravity of pure water at its maximum density (at 4°C or 39.2°F) is 1.